jankowtf/cachefun/BACKLOG.md

 * Implement features that allow ones function's cache to observe the cache of another functions (i.e. classical shiny observer/reactive scenario including invalidation, etc.)

 * Do we need some options for strictness?
 E.g. return warning or error if cache is still empty but `refesh = FALSE`?
 Think about this a bit more before going ahead with any implementation

+# cachefun 0.1.2

+* There are probably better ways to implement observable dependencies (see arg `observes` in `cafun_create`).
+Check shiny internals and/or ask for help from community